 When I reached out to friends, family, and other travellers for suggestions on where to go and what to do in Hong Kong, I was flooded with amazing ideas.
 But one in particular kept popping up: go for dim sum at Tim Ho Wan.

-For those unfamiliar with the name, Tim Ho Wan is famous for being the cheapest Michelin starred restaurant in the world.
+For those unfamiliar with the name, Tim Ho Wan is famous for being the cheapest Michelin starred restaurant in the world; a perfect pick for those who are visiting Hong Kong on a budget.
 Their pork buns are the real winner; getting rave reviews by every critic and foodie who tries them.
 But of course, with the fancy title, comes a few set-backs for the diners.

 Of course I went, and although the meal was delicious (especially those pork bus!), I left feeling a little underwhelmed.
 While the price was good considering it was a Michelin star restaurant (about $25 CAD for 3 dishes and a coke), the experience was definitely lacking.
 Not only was there a lengthy wait time but the staff was rude and unfriendly.
 I had to flag someone down to take my order, and later remind them I was missing my drink.
 It wasn’t a terrible experience, I understand they are busy, but I expected better.
 It was also crammed full of fellow tourists, not that I should have been surprised, but I did hope for something a little more authentic.